microsoft/containerregistry/README.md

 * **How does MAR work with Docker Hub?**

-    Docker Hub is one of the official sources for our customers to discover official Microsoft-published container images.
+    MAR is a public registry for housing Microsoft's official artifacts (such as container images).
+Docker Hub is one of the official sources (in addition to https://mcr.microsoft.com) for our customers to discover official Microsoft-published container images.
 For further details of this integration please visit our [blog](https://cloudblogs.microsoft.com/opensource/2019/01/17/improved-discovery-experience-microsoft-containers-docker-hub/).

 * **What is the difference between MAR and ACR (Azure Container Registry)?**